aabbtree77/twinpeekz/README.md

 Pointers bring [bugs](https://github.com/g3n/engine/issues/163).
 [The trillion dollar mistake](https://github.com/tcard/sgo)...

 Go types and libs were plain/flat enough to reach anything with printf.
 I relied on go-vim and its :GoDef with ctrl+O to get back.
 These two commands helped to navigate 3rd party codes.
 However, I could start working with Quim Muntal's GLTF library with its virtually nonexisting docs only by reading [Issue #26](https://github.com/qmuntal/gltf/issues/26).
-Still, a huge plus for Golang in that 3rd party codes can often be grokked without too much suffering, at least prior to v1.18 and v1.23.
+Still, a huge plus for Golang in that 3rd party codes can often be grokked without too much suffering.

-No luxury with "import pdb; pdb.set_trace()" and Python's REPL, but that is not a problem. [gdbgui](https://www.gdbgui.com/), [gdlv](https://github.com/aarzilli/gdlv/issues/20), or VS Code could be useful, but I did not need them.

 ## OpenGL Experience Report